zhaochen0110/Awesome_Think_With_Images/README.md

 ## 🔔 News

 - [2025-06] We created this repository to maintain a paper list on Awesome-Think-With-Images.
 The relevant survey paper will be released soon.
 Contributions are welcome!

+- [2025-05] We are excited to release **OpenThinkIMG**, the first dedicated end-to-end open-source framework designed to empower LVLMs to truly **think with images**!
+For ease of use, we've configured a Docker environment.
+We warmly invite the community to explore, use, and contribute to OpenThinkIMG: [https://github.com/OpenThinkIMG/OpenThinkIMG](https://github.com/OpenThinkIMG/OpenThinkIMG)

 ---